Prof. Andrew Watson, University of Saskatchewan.

 All of these issues also shed much-needed light on the Little Ice Age.
 Whatever its cause, we now know that climatic cooling had profound consequences for contemporary societies.
 Cooling and associated changes in atmospheric and oceanic circulation provoked harvest failures that all too often resulted in famines.
 In community after community, the malnourished repeatedly fell victim to outbreaks of epidemic disease, and mounting misery led many to take up arms against contemporary governments.
 Some communities and societies were resilient, even adaptive in the face of these calamities, but often partly by taking advantage of the less fortunate.
 Whether or not the New World genocide led to cooling, the sixteenth and seventeenth centuries offer plenty of warnings for our time.

-My thanks to Georgetown environmental historians John McNeill and Timothy Newfield for their help with this article, to paleoclimatologist Jürg Luterbacher for answering my questions about ice cores, and to the many colleagues who responded to my initial reflections on social media.
+My thanks to Georgetown environmental historians John McNeill and Timothy Newfield for their help with this article, to paleoclimatologist Jürg Luterbacher for answering my questions about ice cores, and to colleagues who responded to my initial reflections on social media.

 Archer, S. "Colonialism and Other Afflictions: Rethinking Native American Health History."
 History Compass 14 (2016): 511-21.

 Crosby, Alfred W. “Conquistador y pestilencia: the first New World pandemic and the fall of the great Indian empires.”
 The Hispanic American Historical Review 47:3 (1967): 321-337.

 Crosby, Alfred W. The Columbian Exchange: Biological and Cultural Consequences of 1492.
 Westport: Greenwood Press, 1972.
 Alfred W. Crosby, Ecological Imperialism: The Biological Expansion of Europe, 900-1900, 2nd Edition.
 Cambridge: Cambridge University Press, 2004.